kushidesign/kushi/README.md

 <br>

 ## Element attributes
-Element attributes, if needed, can be supplied via a map.
-They must be the last argument to `sx`.
+Element attributes, when needed, can be supplied via an optional map.<br>This map must be the must be the last argument to `sx`.
 ```Clojure
 (defn my-button [text]
   [:button